Part 5: Morph Stone

 "You don't need to say it."
 Kiko said first.

-Relief spread throughout my entire body.
+After hearing her words, relief spread throughout my entire body.

 "You gonna join us?"
 Rei asked from the bed.